nimbus8/repss/README.md

   and instead focus on how they might potentially leverage the scaffolding to their benefit (as a literary device: to enhance their own creativity;
-  to manage their fractured and non-linear thinking patterns; to better represent, explore, and refine their ideas as they come, etc), and should they find it useful, interesting, or worthy of a book deal, they might consider emailing me, or *sending me money* if they'd like for the project to be completed much sooner than it would otherwise, with help from their feedback and their valued input.
+  to manage their fractured and non-linear thinking patterns; to better represent, explore, and refine their ideas as they come, etc), and should they find it useful, interesting, or worthy of a book deal, they might consider emailing me, or *sending me money* if they'd like for the project to be completed much sooner than it would otherwise aided by their valued input and perhaps a few words of encouragement.
 Just an idea.